fmarino-ipzs/eid-it-wallet-docs/docs/en/brand-identity.rst

 - The Logo MUST NOT be placed on backgrounds that compromise its visibility or legibility.
 Adequate contrast between the Logo and the background MUST be ensured, in line with the Official Resources;

-- The Logo MAY be displayed alongside other actors’ logos, trademarks, or symbols, in accordance with the coexistence specifications regarding proportions and visibility, as defined in the Official Resources.
+- The Logo MAY be displayed alongside other actors' logos, trademarks, or symbols, in accordance with the coexistence specifications regarding proportions and visibility, as defined in the Official Resources.

 Trust Mark